-- Maintain a portfolio of major gift individual donors and prospects; communicate with portfolio through face-to-face solicitation and stewardship meetings, as well as written strategies.
+- Expand and maintain a portfolio of major gift individual donors and prospects; communicate with the portfolio through face-to-face solicitation and stewardship meetings, as well as written strategies.

 - In collaboration with the Executive team, oversee Board member relationships and communication, including prospecting and cultivating new Board Members.

-- Lead the design, planning, and execution of SFFILM Awards Night and all other fundraising and cultivation events, to attract and engage new and existing funders and audiences.
+- Working closely with the Director of Individual Giving, lead the design, planning, and execution of SFFILM Awards Night and all other fundraising and cultivation events, to attract and engage new and existing funders and audiences.

 - Be visible and accessible to the local philanthropic community, represent SFFILM initiatives by cultivating and deepening donor relationships.

 - Work with Development team on screening and preparing profiles of current and prospective members and donors; establish best practices for funder research processes; and oversee the maintenance of donor lists, applied data analytics, and moves management tracking.